 As the winner of our Best Interior Design Blog category in 2017, we have to include Amber in this list.
 Her cheery personality reads through every blog post, and her masterful grasp on the California-cool style always keeps us coming back for more.

 You might know our next blogger from her previous blog, Chic Little House, which she recently relaunched as Katrina Blair to encompass her new focus on sharing broader lifestyle content.
 In addition to her signature small space style tips, Katrina also posts articles on entertaining and travel.

 Julia and Chris Marcum, Chris Loves Julia

-Another Design blog awards winner, chris loves julia is a renovation blog centered around husband and wife team chris and julia (surprise, surprise).
-Follow along as they undertake home improvement projects—plus don’t miss their podcast for a behind the scenes look at what it really takes to undergo extensive remodeling.
+is this renovation blog centered around husband-and-wife team Chris and Julia (surprise, surprise).
+Follow along as they undertake home improvement projects—plus don’t miss their podcast for a behind-the-scenes look at what it really takes to undergo extensive remodeling.

 For seriously dreamy inspo pics, Heather Bullard’s eponymous site is a must-visit.
 As a magazine editor and freelance prop stylist, Heather has a unique take on design and readily shares it with her readers (she also is a cooking aficionado, for any foodies out there).
 Her latest project?
 Building her dream home in southern California, which she calls “Grove House.”

 Athena Calderone, EyeSwoon

 You know Athena as the entertaining and chef extraordinaire behind the hit cookbook Cook Beautiful, but the blogger has her roots in design.
 The decor section of her ever-popular blog is chock full of style inspiration and interior projects that you’ll be pinning for days.

 As the 2017 winner of our Best DIY Blog category,sugar and cloth